 I had only one gathering with students as a part of the interview process, and it left a significant impact on me.
 I was impressed with their thoughtfulness, inquisitiveness, and the welcoming atmosphere.
 I left with a sense that I wanted to teach those students, which was a really lovely feeling.

-Any fun facts about you?
+What are some fun facts about you?

-I like to backpack and hike–I was a mountain guide for two summers, which was fun but challenging.
+I like to backpack and hike.
+I was a mountain guide for two summers, which was fun but challenging.
 My husband is a composer and musician.
 He is my main collaborator for the music for my dances.
 Most recently he composed a choral piece which was performed by a student choir as the music for my graduate thesis at Smith College.
 We have a one-year-old daughter who just learned to walk.